 … and try to use it.
 The more they hear the language the easier it will become.
 Some estimates are that a child needs to hear a word over 100 times before it “clicks”.

 Have kids write/perform skits or musical performances using vocabulary words.
 This makes it fun, and puts them in the position to not only learn vocabulary words but build sentences and plot.
+Let’s face it if you can find fun ways to learn vocabulary kids are going to be more likely to join in and get the knowledge to stick.

 Idea 1: Storytime using that vocab is also fun– have the list of vocab out, and have all four of you play the game where someone writes a sentence, starting the story, then passes the paper to the next person.
 The goal is to use all the vocabulary by the end of the story.
 Bonus points for creativity/wackiness.